pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

   compared to a single, more complex object that contains all information for one CSI driver, so overall size in etcd is higher.
-- Higher number of objects which all need to be retrieved by a client which does not already know which `CSIStoragePool` has a certain spec.
+- Higher number of objects which all need to be retrieved by a client which does not already know which `CSIStoragePool` is is interested in.
-- Constraints like "unique spec" cannot be enforced by the API server.

 ##### Example: local storage